celsiusnarhwal/snowflake/README.md

 proxy and connecting to the reverse proxy over HTTPS, you will likely need to configure [Uvicorn](https://uvicorn.org) — which Snowflake uses under the hood — to trust the IP address of your reverse proxy.

-You can do this by setting the `UVICORN_FORWARDED_ALLOW_IPS` environment to a comma-separated list of IP addresses or networks, at least one of which must match the IP of your reverse proxy.
+You can do this by setting the `UVICORN_FORWARDED_ALLOW_IPS` environment variable to a comma-separated list of IP addresses or networks, at least one of which must match the IP of your reverse proxy.
 You can also set it to `*` to trust all IP addresses, but this is generally not recommended.

 For more information, see [Uvicorn's documentation](https://www.uvicorn.org/deployment/#proxies-and-forwarded-headers).